neonephos/outreach/topics/marketing/newsletter/august.md

 ## KPI SIG Formed

 Thoughtful decisions are often based on data.
-The [KPI SIG](https://github.com/neonephos/outreach/tree/main/topics/kpi) ensures that the various data sources emerging from the works of the Outreach Committee SIGs are harvested, stored and the potential properly exploited.
+The [KPI SIG](https://github.com/neonephos/outreach/tree/main/topics/kpi) ensures that the various data sources emerging from the works of the Outreach Committee SIGs are harvested, stored and their potential exploited.
 For more details on how you can be part of this SIG too see [here](https://github.com/neonephos/outreach/tree/main/topics/kpi).